Adversarially Robust Neural Architectures: Experiments

 \section{Experiments}

 In this section, we conduct a series of experiments to empirically demonstrate the effectiveness of proposed RACL algorithm.
 We retrain the searched neural architecture and compare it with various neural architectures searched by NAS algorithms as well as state-of-the-art network architectures.
-We show that under the same adversarial training setting, the robust neural architectures searched by RACL achieve better robustness than other NAS algorithms.
+We show that under various adversarial attack settings, the robust neural architectures searched by RACL always achieve better robustness than other baselines.